KostasKoutrou/kostaskoutrou.github.io/_posts/proxmox-and-opnsense-as-code-cyber-range-as-code-part2.md

 ansible-galaxy collection install puzzle.opnsense
 ```

-The Ansible playbook for OPNSense with comments is provided below:
+The Ansible playbook for OPNSense with comments can be found [here](https://github.com/KostasKoutrou/kostas-seclab/blob/master/ansible/opnsense_config.yml) and is provided below:

 ```yaml
 ---